Drakso/SedcLottery/README.md

 * Talked about IoC Containers
 * Installed AutoFac container and implemented AutoFac configuration
 * Changed controller and service with AutoFac Container DI

+### Class 4
+* Created another service with dependency injection and unit of work
+* Discussed unit of work pattern
+* Implemented the services and controllers to work end to end
+* Added connection string and enabled auto migrations
+* Installed swagger to test endpoints
+* Tested the api end to end with swagger